 Weather permitting, tastings are held in a courtyard located over the site of an old tennis court.
 Artistic vines made of steel line the front of the courtyard and beyond those lies the sea of the real vines in all directions.
 A visit to Flora Springs is one of the valleys best kept secrets.

 When Flora Springs acquired their property in Oakville they discovered a unique three acre block planted to Sauvignon Blanc.
-Most wineries would remove this varietal in favor of Cabernet Sauvignon which is the varietal currently most associated with the Oakville Appellation.
-But Flora Springs noticed gapes from this block made an exceptional wine (without the vegetal characteristics that this varietal is most often known for).
+Most wineries would remove this variety in favor of Cabernet Sauvignon which is the variety currently most associated with the Oakville Appellation.
+But Flora Springs noticed gapes from this block made an exceptional wine (without the vegetal characteristics that this variety is most often known for).
 However they were unable to genetically identify the clone – and neither was UC Davis.
 They isolated genetic material from some of the vines in the late 1980s to clean up clone (remove viruses) which was done at UC Davis.
 This proprietary clone is called Soliloqy (Flora Springs is the only winery in the world to make wine from this particular clone).
 They also renamed the vineyard to Soliloquy in order to honor this particular clone.

 For a number of years they produced Soliloquy as its own wine, a 100% varietal Sauvignon Blanc.
 Starting in 2017 they altered the varietal composition of Soliloquy creating a blend of Soliloquy Sauvignon Blanc, Malvasia Bianca (from Sonoma County) and Chardonnay.